 The outdoors have always been important for Zack and his family.
 Although he loves the South as well as his home state of Florida and all the activities it has to offer, his favorite experience was when he travelled to Idaho and rafted down the Salmon River for four days.
 He loves doing new activities outside and wants to show people just how great it is to get outdoors.

-Samantha Bell is a children’s writer and illustrator enjoying country living in the upstate of South Carolina.
-She’s the author and/or illustrator of more than 40 books for children, including Firefly Night, Cathy’s Animal Garden, and How to Survive in the Wilderness.
+Samantha Bell is a children’s writer and illustrator, art teacher, and homeschooling parent.
+She’s also on the planning team for the Write2Ignite writing conference.
+She’s the author of more than 75 nonfiction books for children.
+Her books cover all kinds of outdoor topics from endangered wildlife to building a solar cooker to surviving in the wilderness.
 Her favorite days are those she spends outdoors.
 You can find her online at www.SamanthaSBell.com.

 Abby is a senior at Emory University studying Neuroscience and Behavioral Biology.
 She photographs for Outdoorosity.